riiswa/IMED-RL/README.md

 Within the `main_SSH.py` you can decide the environment by uncommenting the one you want to test, decide the time horizon and the number of replicates.
 You can also decide to comment/uncomment available algorithms.

-## Windows system

-If your system is Windows, please go to the `./experiments/utils.py` file, comment the line 14 and uncomment the line 13.
-Then you can proceed as usual.

 ## Parallelization

 Be aware that this code will run on as much cores as there are available.